 a unique training course in France

-Directed by Noémie L. Robidas since October 2012, the performing arts department of the isdaT is one of the tertiary institutions accredited by the French Ministry of Culture and Communication and distinguishes itself in particular through the rich diversity of its course options, unique in France. in association with the Conservatoire à Rayonnement Régional de Toulouse, the Conservatoire à Rayonnement Départemental de Montauban, the Université de Toulouse – Jean Jaurès (formerly Le Mirail) and the École des Musiques Vivaces Music’Halle, it offers professional tertiary-level training courses in music and dance to over 150 full-time students.
+Directed by Noémie L. Robidas since October 2012, the performing arts department of the isdaT is one of the tertiary institutions accredited by the French Ministry of Culture and distinguishes itself in particular through the rich diversity of its course options, unique in France. in association with the Conservatoire à Rayonnement Régional de Toulouse, the Conservatoire à Rayonnement Départemental de Montauban, the Université de Toulouse – Jean Jaurès (formerly Le Mirail) and the École des Musiques Vivaces Music’Halle, it offers professional tertiary-level training courses in music and dance to over 150 full-time students.

 The department also has a well-stocked resource centre for all of the region’s music and dance professionals: it proposes qualifying and non-qualifying ongoing training and access to degree qualifications via validation of skills and experience (VAE).